Paris–Tours

 Paris–Tours is a French one-day classic road cycling race held every October from the outskirts of Paris to the cathedral city of Tours.
 It is a predominantly flat course through the Chevreuse and Loire valleys; the highest point is 200 m, at Le Gault-du-Perche.
-It is known as a "Sprinters' Classic" because it frequently ends in a bunch sprint at the finish, in Tours.
+Historically, it is known as a "Sprinters' Classic" because it frequently ends in a bunch sprint at the finish, in Tours.
+Since 2018, the course has featured gravel sectors in vineyards near Tours.

 For several decades the race arrived on the 2.7 km long Avenue de Grammont, one of cycling's best-known finishing straits, particularly renowned among sprinters.
 Since 2011 the finish was moved to a different location because a new tram line was built on the Avenue de Grammont.

 History

 Paris–Tours was first run for amateurs in 1896, making it one of the oldest cycling races in the world.
 It was organised by the magazine Paris-Vélo, which described that edition won by Eugène Prévost as, "A crazy, unheard of, unhoped for success".
 It was five years before the race was run again and a further five years (1906) before it became an annual event for professionals, with L'Auto as organiser.
 L’Auto ran the Tour de France (TDF) and Paris–Tours is still run by the Tour organiser, Amaury Sport Organisation.

 The race was part of the UCI Road World Cup from 1989 to 2004, and the UCI ProTour from 2005 to 2007.
-Since 2008 it is part of the UCI Europe Tour.
+From 2008 to 2019 it was part of the UCI Europe Tour before joining the UCI ProSeries in 2020.